Tutorial: Agent Collaboration

 Creating an Increment

-Read @Plugins/Increments/init-inc.md and create increment 2.0.0
+Read @Shards/Increments/init-inc.md and create increment 2.0.0

 for the notification system.Using Notepad for Ideas

-Read @Plugins/Notepad/init-ntpd.md and capture these ideas
+Read @Shards/Notepad/init-ntpd.md and capture these ideas

 about the authentication flow.Step 5: Establish Conventions